 The child shows good cause for removal of counsel, including counsel’s persistent or prolonged failure to communicate with the child.

 Appointment of Replacement Counsel - Whenever appointed counsel is removed under this section, replacement counsel shall immediately be selected and appointed in accordance with the procedures described in this plan.

+If an attorney-of-the-day or attorney-of-the-week is used, the annual maximum number of juvenile cases the county may appoint to the attorney is ______________ juvenile cases.